CaoTrongThang/OsuGMLobbyHosting/README.md

 ![image](https://github.com/user-attachments/assets/40e49783-031b-4bee-8985-acb789e98c4a)

 Testers:
-Me
+- Me
-Rot4tion
+- Rot4tion
-TinsLevis
+- TinsLevis
-Ripuli
+- Ripuli
-Revoken
+- Revoken
-You are mine
+- You are mine
-CkoCon
+- CkoCon
-Final_Zelix
+- Final_Zelix
-picco
+- picco
+- Andirus

-...
+- ...
 And some players joined the lobby to play but never gotten to play